nathwill/chef-haproxy-ng/README.md

 - [The Fine Manual](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html)
 - This README, the modules in `libraries/00_helpers.rb`, and the individual resources/providers
-- the test target and example wrapper cookbook 'test/fixtures/cookbooks/my-lb'
+- the test target and example wrapper cookbook: 'test/fixtures/cookbooks/my-lb'
+- the consul-template powered example wrapper cookbook:  'test/fixtures/cookbooks/my-consul-lb'

 ## Recipes